Carlos1971Salud/Assessing-Dengue-Forecasting-Methods/README.md

 # Assessing-Dengue-Forecasting-Methods
-codes for the paper *Assessing Dengue Forecasting Methods: A Comparative Study of Statistical Models and Machine Learning Techniques in Rio de Janeiro, Brazil* [you can find a pre-print version here]( https://medrxiv.org/cgi/content/short/2024.06.12.24308827v1)
+codes for the paper *Assessing Dengue Forecasting Methods: A Comparative Study of Statistical Models and Machine Learning Techniques in Rio de Janeiro, Brazil* [pre-print version]( https://medrxiv.org/cgi/content/short/2024.06.12.24308827v1)

 There are 2 parts of the models: first is using the cases itself (no-cov); the other is including covariates (cov).

 ## no-cov

-The data is in `data.csv`, only including time and cases.
+The data is in `data.csv`, only including time and the dengue cases.

 Main function is `testing.R`.